TrumanGIT/True-North/README.md

 Hail ❄️ — Experience intense weather where NPCs react naturally, running for cover as hailstorms roll in.
 (In game menu Press f1)

-Lightning Rod ⚡ — Npcs holding Metal weapons can get hit by liighting during storms.
+Lightning Rod ⚡ — Npcs holding Metal weapons can get hit by lighting during storms.
 Risk increases at higher altitudes or in water.
 (Can change in MCM settings)

 [⚔️ Combat]